rohith2025/AgriSense/README.md

-# **Agrisense 🌾**
+# **AgriSense 🌾**
 *A Web Application for Smart Agricultural Decisions*

 ---

 ## **🚀 Overview**
-Agrisense is a user-friendly web application designed to assist farmers and agriculturists in determining the most suitable crop to cultivate based on key inputs.
-By analyzing factors such as **soil type**, **location**, **budget**, and **season**, Agrisense provides data-driven recommendations to optimize crop yield and profitability.
+AgriSense is a user-friendly web application designed to assist farmers and agriculturists in determining the most suitable crop to cultivate based on key inputs.
+By analyzing factors such as **soil type**, **location**, **budget**, and **season**, AgriSense provides data-driven recommendations to optimize crop yield and profitability.

 ---